nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 4 - A High-Level Overview of Processors.md

 	- Harvard architecture is now almost only used in small embedded systems or otherwise special designs.
 - Von Neumann offers complete flexibility, at the cost of only marginal efficiency loss.
 	- This has led it to become the default architecture in computing.
-- A computer that follows V-N architecture employs a *stored program* approach
+- A computer that follows V-N architecture employs a *stored program* approach, since the program is stored in memory.